 Key Security Concerns for Coworking Spaces

 Coworking has revolutionized the traditional approach to work.
 Millennials are no longer bound to their stuffy office cubicles.
-Instead, they choose to work in bright and spacious coworking spaces that offer a variety of workstation options--from floating desks to dedicated offices, integration events, free drinks and the priceless feeling of belonging to their community.
+Instead, they choose to work in bright and spacious coworking spaces that offer a variety of workstation options—from floating desks to dedicated offices, integration events, free drinks and the priceless feeling of belonging to a community.

 Because coworking encourages people to work alongside each other, and sometimes share the same equipment, security implications can arise.
 In this article, we'll define the safety concerns that should be addressed by space owners.

 Recently, data breaches and malware attacks have been the prime issue for thousands of companies across the globe.
 Coworking spaces attract different types of individuals.
 Prospering entrepreneurs, corporate clients, and startups typically look for long-term leasing options, while freelancers and one-off members can buy a daily pass and never use your venue again.
 It takes one malicious user to compromise the data of hundreds of members.